portableant/museologi.st/projects/collections-website.md

 * This integration pulls data from Axiell Collections (Adlib), Portfolio image management and presents as a JSON API.
 * This is then consumed by a [Laravel 9 project](https://github.com/FitzwilliamMuseum/fitz-collection-online) deployed to an AWS EC2 server, using Blade templating, Redis caching and RDF generation.
-Endpoints are restricted for IP address access - eg ElasticSearch CIIM, Solr cluster, Adlib.
+Endpoints are restricted for IP address access - e.g.
+ElasticSearch CIIM, Solr cluster, Adlib.
-* Code is all library driven - eg ElasticPHP library, so easy for people to pick up if they take over product development/management
+* Code is all library driven - e.g. ElasticPHP library, so easy for people to pick up if they take over product development/management

 ## Visual change